-Fieldlogger was the chosen solution to measure temperature and vibration of lift pumps at the wastewater treatment plants of the company located in São Paulo.
+Fieldlogger was the chosen solution to measure temperature and vibration of lift pumps at several wastewater treatment plants in São Paulo state.
 With proper monitoring, it is possible to prevent problems and save on engine maintenance.

 TxIsoRail-HRT and TxIsoBlock-HRT bring the robustness of NOVUS devices combined with HART® protocol certification, recognized worldwide as an industry communication standard for smart field devices.

 NP785 can operate bi-directionally, providing the ability to measure differential pressure ranges from vacuum to positive pressure.
 Designed for HVAC systems and industrial environment, it ensures temperature compensation for long-term stability and complies with electromagnetic compatibility standards.

 DigiRail Connect can be used as a slave device in Modbus RTU networks that have RS485 interface or as a server device in Modbus TCP networks that have Ethernet.